DBS Checks and Certificates

 Who can be the evidence checker?

 The role of the evidence checker is crucial in the DBS application process.
 The evidence checker needs to be a trustworthy member of your band and must be someone with good attention to detail - they do not have to be the Safeguarding Officer.
 The evidence checker will receive guidance from BBE with the blank DBS application forms to help them fulfil this really important role.
 The evidence checker must not be related to anyone having a form checked.
-Find out more by watching our Member Resource DBS Webinar
+The evidence checker should set up their own account with BBE so that we are able to contact them in case of queries.
+Find out more by watching our Member Resource DBS Webinar.

 There isn't enough space on the form for all my name changes / addresses